openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 ### Migrating existing tuples

-Due to the users in the tuples now required to have types in order to enforce the restrictions, existing tuples with users as floating user identifiers with no types will no longer be valid when types are added.
+Due to the users in the tuples now required to have types in order to enforce the restrictions, existing tuples with users as floating user identifiers with no types (e.g. `anne`) will no longer be valid when types are added.
 These tuples will not be removed from the system, and will still be valid while the legacy authorization model is supported, but will be ignored during evaluation on newer authorization models with type restrictions in place.

 This will need to be communicated to developers so that they can migrate accordingly by: